-Having considered the report on maternal, infant and young child nutrition: draft comprehensive implementation plan,1 developing or, where necessary, strengthening nutrition policies so that they comprehensively address the double burden of malnutrition and include nutrition actions in overall country health and development policy, and establishing effective intersectoral governance mechanisms in order to expand the implementation of nutrition actions with particular emphasis on the framework of the global strategy on infant and young child feeding;
+- 1. ENDORSES the comprehensive implementation plan on maternal, infant and young child nutrition; - 2.
+URGES Member States to put into practice, as appropriate, the comprehensive implementation plan on maternal, infant and young child nutrition, including: - (1) developing or, where necessary, strengthening nutrition policies so that they comprehensively address the double burden of malnutrition and include nutrition actions in overall country health and development policy, and establishing effective intersectoral governance mechanisms in order to expand the implementation of nutrition actions with particular emphasis on the framework of the global strategy on infant and young child feeding;